pablocar80/helloserver/README.md

 - loading environment settings from .env file when available
 - using ts-node-dev for debugging directly in Typescript

-Additional notes:
+Pending changes:
-- Pending: execute in docker
+- Execute in docker

+Additional notes
 - There is a Chrome extension 'Advanced REST client' that can be used to test services